ogobrecht/plex/README.md

   p_app_include_single_file   IN BOOLEAN  DEFAULT false, -- If true, the single sql install file is also included beside the splitted files. p_app_build_status_run_only IN BOOLEAN  DEFAULT false, -- If true, the build status of the app will be overwritten to RUN_ONLY.
   $end
-  -- Object related options:
+  $if $$ords_installed $then
+  -- ORDS Modules:
+  p_include_ords_modules      IN BOOLEAN  DEFAULT false, -- If true, include ORDS modules of current user/schema.
+  $end
+  -- Schema Objects:
   p_include_object_ddl        IN BOOLEAN  DEFAULT false, -- If true, include DDL of current user/schema and all its objects. p_object_type_like          IN VARCHAR2 DEFAULT null,  -- A comma separated list of like expressions to filter the objects - example: '%BODY,JAVA%' will be translated to: ... from user_objects where ... and (object_type like '%BODY' escape '\' or object_type like 'JAVA%' escape '\'). p_object_type_not_like      IN VARCHAR2 DEFAULT null,  -- A comma separated list of not like expressions to filter the objects - example: '%BODY,JAVA%' will be translated to: ... from user_objects where ... and (object_type not like '%BODY' escape '\' and object_type not like 'JAVA%' escape '\'). p_object_name_like          IN VARCHAR2 DEFAULT null,  -- A comma separated list of like expressions to filter the objects - example: 'EMP%,DEPT%' will be translated to: ... from user_objects where ... and (object_name like 'EMP%' escape '\' or object_name like 'DEPT%' escape '\'). p_object_name_not_like      IN VARCHAR2 DEFAULT null,  -- A comma separated list of not like expressions to filter the objects - example: 'EMP%,DEPT%' will be translated to: ... from user_objects where ... and (object_name not like 'EMP%' escape '\' and object_name not like 'DEPT%' escape '\').
-  -- Data related options:
+  -- Table Data:
   p_include_data              IN BOOLEAN  DEFAULT false, -- If true, include CSV data of each table. p_data_as_of_minutes_ago    IN NUMBER   DEFAULT 0,     -- Read consistent data with the resulting timestamp(SCN). p_data_max_rows             IN NUMBER   DEFAULT 1000,  -- Maximum number of rows per table. p_data_table_name_like      IN VARCHAR2 DEFAULT null,  -- A comma separated list of like expressions to filter the tables - example: 'EMP%,DEPT%' will be translated to: where ... and (table_name like 'EMP%' escape '\' or table_name like 'DEPT%' escape '\'). p_data_table_name_not_like  IN VARCHAR2 DEFAULT null,  -- A comma separated list of not like expressions to filter the tables - example: 'EMP%,DEPT%' will be translated to: where ... and (table_name not like 'EMP%' escape '\' and table_name not like 'DEPT%' escape '\').
-  -- Miscellaneous options:
+  -- General Options:
-  p_include_templates         IN BOOLEAN  DEFAULT true,  -- If true, include templates for README.md, export and install scripts. p_include_runtime_log       IN BOOLEAN  DEFAULT true,  -- If true, generate file plex_runtime_log.md with detailed runtime infos. p_include_error_log         IN BOOLEAN  DEFAULT true,  -- If true, generate file plex_error_log.md with detailed error messages. p_base_path_backend         IN VARCHAR2 DEFAULT 'app_backend',  -- The base path in the project root for the database DDL files. p_base_path_frontend        IN VARCHAR2 DEFAULT 'app_frontend', -- The base path in the project root for the APEX UI install files. p_base_path_data            IN VARCHAR2 DEFAULT 'app_data')     -- The base path in the project root for the data files.
+  p_include_templates         IN BOOLEAN  DEFAULT true,  -- If true, include templates for README.md, export and install scripts. p_include_runtime_log       IN BOOLEAN  DEFAULT true,  -- If true, generate file plex_runtime_log.md with detailed runtime infos. p_include_error_log         IN BOOLEAN  DEFAULT true,  -- If true, generate file plex_error_log.md with detailed error messages. p_base_path_backend         IN VARCHAR2 DEFAULT 'app_backend',      -- The base path in the project root for the Schema objects. p_base_path_frontend        IN VARCHAR2 DEFAULT 'app_frontend',     -- The base path in the project root for the APEX app. p_base_path_web_services    IN VARCHAR2 DEFAULT 'app_web_services', -- The base path in the project root for the ORDS modules. p_base_path_data            IN VARCHAR2 DEFAULT 'app_data')         -- The base path in the project root for the table data.
 RETURN tab_export_files;
 ```